One Part Voodoo & Two Parts Hooey

 And what about this study conducted by Ghalv, M.D. and Dale Teplitz, M.A.

 Researchers measured cortisol levels to determine a baseline for study subjects, then gave them special earthing pads to use for eight weeks.
 What happened?
-Earthing reduced overall levels of this stress hormone and fine-tuned the secretion cycle so that our levels are highest in the early morning when we need the motivation to get moving for the day.
+Earthing reduced overall levels of cortisol and fine-tuned the secretion cycle so that our levels are highest in the early morning when we need the motivation to get moving for the day.

 In another study – which was double blind – one group used ‘earthing sheets’ and the control group used placebo sheets.
 In the “grounded” group: